ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/parquet-arrow-avro-orc.md

 FORMAT Parquet
 ```

-This will create the `export.parquet` file in a current working directory.
+This will create the `export.parquet` file in a working directory.

 ### ClickHouse and Parquet data types
-ClickHouse and Parquet data types are mostly identical, but still [differs a bit](https://clickhouse.com/docs/en/interfaces/formats/#data-types-matching-parquet).
+ClickHouse and Parquet data types are mostly identical but still [differ a bit](https://clickhouse.com/docs/en/interfaces/formats/#data-types-matching-parquet).
 For example, ClickHouse will import Parquets' `TIME` type as UInt32 by default ([time.parquet file](https://github.com/mrcrypster/clickhouse-examples/blob/main/data-formats/time.parquet)):

 ```sql
 SELECT * FROM file('time.parquet', Parquet)